AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Basilidians, Carpocratians, Manichaeans, Marcionites and others were Christian Gnostics; but Clement, Origen and the great Alexandrians and their associates were Gnostic Christians.
-In fact, the Gnostic theories sought a solution of the problem of evil; to answer the question, \"Can the world as we know it have been made by God?\" \"Cease,\" says Basilides,[^190] \" from idle and curious variety, and let us rather discuss the opinions which even barbarians have held on the subject of good and evil...I will say anything rather than admit Providence is wicked.\" Valentinus declared, "I dare not affirm that God is the author of all this."
-Tertullian says that Marcion, like many men of our time, and especially the heretics, \"is bewildered by the question of evil.\" The generally accepted Gnostic view was that while the good would at death ascend to dwell with the Father, the wicked would pass through transformations until purified.
+In fact, the Gnostic theories sought a solution of the problem of evil; to answer the question, "Can the world as we know it have been made by God?"
+"Cease," says Basilides,[^190] " from idle and curious variety, and let us rather discuss the opinions which even barbarians have held on the subject of good and evil...I will say anything rather than admit Providence is wicked."
+Valentinus declared, "I dare not affirm that God is the author of all this."
+Tertullian says that Marcion, like many men of our time, and especially the heretics, "is bewildered by the question of evil."
+The generally accepted Gnostic view was that while the good would at death ascend to dwell with the Father, the wicked would pass through transformations until purified.